 Dead Horse Bay and Bottle Beach

 NOTE - After we leave the bike trail, we will be riding slowly on a mix of off road surfaces.
 Leave your 6K Pinarello at home.
-Remember to bring a lock.
+Remember to bring adequate water and a lock.
 If the weather is iffy - check the website and/or the 5BBC Facebook page.
 Please register online